bcmichael/RNMR-Docs/docs/command/full_command.md

 Format: `IMP1D` format rec slice fspec

-Defaults: sift last_written 1 default_name
+Defaults: sift rrec 1 default_name

 Description:
-`IMP1D` imports the contents of a disk file in a foreign (non-RNMR) format and saves it in a specified one-dimensional slice of blocked record rec.
+`IMP1D` imports the contents of a disk file in a foreign (non-RNMR) format and saves it in a specified one-dimensional slice of a [blocked record](syntax#blocked_records).
 This importation allows one-dimensional data to be transferred to RNMR from another processing program or from one RNMR archive to another via `EXP1D`.

 If no format is specified RNMR will prompt for it with a default of sift.
 The currently supported foreign formats are:

 - SIFT

-The second parameter, rec specifies the number of a blocked archive record in which the imported data should be stored.
-If this parameter is omitted, RNMR will prompt for a source record number with the current write record (as displayed and set by `PTRA`) as the default.
+If no [record number](syntax#records) is specified RNMR will prompt for it with the current read record pointer (as displayed and set by `PTRA`) as a default.
+If no [slice](syntax#slice) is specified RNMR will not prompt for it and will import data to the first 1D slice of the record.

-The last parameter, slice specifies which 1D slice of a 2D, 3D, or 4D source record the foreign data should be written to.
-If the source record has only one dimension, slice must be 1.
-If slice is omitted RNMR will not prompt for it and will write to the first slice.
-Note that the current mapping of dimensions to directions (as displayed and set by `DIRB`) will affect the selection of which one-dimensional block of the record comprises the 1D slice and will thus be written to.
-Slice is interpreted as a linear index over the 2nd/3rd/4th dimensions.

 If the `IMP1D` command is used at console level and fspec is not provided, RNMR will prompt the user for the name of the file containing the data to be imported.
 The default file name in the prompt will depend upon the record number, slice